The OpenDev team runs a number of IRC bots that are active on OpenDev and OpenStack related channels.

 Teams can add their channel and go through the standard code review process to get the bot added to their channel.
 The configuration is organized by channel, with each project that a channel is interested in listed under the channel.

 Accessbot defines access that should apply to all channels.
-Teams can add new channel to accessbot/channels.yaml and optionally keep channel operator permissions to the channel by specifying the full_mask option.
+Teams can add new channels to accessbot/channels.yaml and optionally set additional channel admins or ops, or specific mode overrides.

 Accessbot’s configuration is in project-config: accessbot/channels.yaml